Sesamoid Bones and Injuries

 The sesamoids are two small, pea-shaped bones found just under the base of the big toe.
 The sesamoids are embedded in a tendon, allowing you to move the big toes and acting as shock absorbers in the foot while you walk and run.
 Though these bones are quite small, they can be easily injured.
 The area around the sesamoid bones may become inflamed due to injury or overuse, leading to sesamoiditis.
 Over time, these bones may become unable to bear the load placed on them and could even develop tiny stress fractures.
 A sudden injury to the bones can cause them to fully fracture.
 If you have pain, swelling, or bruising in the ball of your foot, schedule an appointment with a podiatrist who can diagnose and treat various sesamoid injuries.

 Sesamoiditis is an unpleasant foot condition characterized by pain in the balls of the feet.
-If you think you’re struggling with sesamoiditis, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our doctors will treat your condition thoroughly and effectively.
+If you think you’re struggling with sesamoiditis, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor will treat your condition thoroughly and effectively.

 Sesamoiditis is a condition of the foot that affects the ball of the foot.
 It is more common in younger people than it is in older people.
 It can also occur with people who have begun a new exercise program, since their bodies are adjusting to the new physical regimen.
 Pain may also be caused by the inflammation of tendons surrounding the bones.
 It is important to seek treatment in its early stages because if you ignore the pain, this condition can lead to more serious problems such as severe irritation and bone fractures.

 - Increase in physically strenuous movement without a proper warm up or build up